AMID Logo E-BAY Logo

 To avoid confusion when reading invoices for international transportation of palletized cargo, you should clearly understand that:

-1. Ocean freight carrier's terminal (CFS) charges a fee to palletize and shrink-wrap loose shipping items.
-Typically, the fee varies from $35 to $75 per pallet, depending on CFS.
-The fee includes the cost of a certified pallet that complies with ISPM15.
+1. Ocean freight carrier's terminal (CFS) charges a fee to palletize and shrink-wrap loose items.
+Depending on CFS, the fee varies from $35 to $75 per pallet.
+The fee includes the cost of a certified pallet(s) that comply with ISPM15.

 A PALLETIZING FEE IS NOT INCLUDED IN QUOTES OBTAINED IN OUR ONLINE FREIGHT CALCULATOR.
 The fee will be determined upon completing palletizing.
 It will be added to the carrier's freight invoice, billed to us, and added to your final invoice.
 Note that we never mark up the fee.
 You will see it in the ocean freight surcharges breakdown in your rated carrier's bill of lading.

-palletizing in LCL international shipping
+palletizing in international shipping

 People ask: How much does it cost to palletize my boxes?
 How can I estimate it?